Who Is Sir Otto? The Story Behind Brown Story World’s Brave Little Hero

 Why do children respond so strongly to characters who are brave but afraid?

 Children respond to brave-but-afraid characters because those characters validate the experience of fear without treating it as weakness.
-Research from the Children’s Literature Association Quarterly (2018) found that children are more likely to internalize a character’s courage when the character’s fear is treated as real rather than minimized.
+Children are more likely to internalize a character’s courage when the character’s fear is treated as real rather than minimized.
 A character who is afraid but acts anyway is a more honest and more useful model than one who never hesitates — because real courage always involves a moment of doubt.

 Comments